DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 After each transmission, the program should busy-wait until the TWI Interrupt Flag has been set (bit 7 of TWCR or the ``control`` field of a :struct:`cowpi_i2c_t` variable).
 After the busy-wait terminates, the |i2c| status can be checked (bits 7..3 of TWSR or the ``status`` field of a :struct:`cowpi_i2c_t` variable) to determine whether there were any errors.
+Table 21-3 of the |microcontrollerReference|_ specifies what the status bits should be after each transmission.

 The pseudocode for this sequence is: